Cost of LivingUpdated May 2026

 How Springfield Compares Regionally for Cost of Living

 How does Springfield stack up against nearby cities for cost of living?
 Hartford and Worcester and New Haven run at similar or higher price points.
-Among northeastern metros of comparable size, Springfield's cost index of 102 places it on the expensive end of the spectrum.
+Among northeastern metros of comparable size, Springfield's cost index of 102 places it on the affordable end of the spectrum.
 This positioning matters because it affects not just what you pay, but the pool of professionals and providers available — higher-cost markets tend to attract more specialized talent, while lower-cost markets often mean fewer options but stronger community relationships.
 When comparing options, remember that a 10-point difference in cost index translates to roughly a modest shift in your annual spending on cost of living.

 What to Expect at Every Budget Level in Springfield